MaayanLab/clustergrammer/README.md

 var cgm = Clustergrammer(args);
 ```
 This will make a clustergram visualization in the container referred to as root (specified using a css id selector) using the visualization json (referred to as netowrk_data).
-The visualization json format is defined [here](#clustergrammer_js-json-format).
+The visualization json format is defined [here](#clustergrammer-json-format).

+### Optional Arguments

+#### row_label and col_label
+Pass strings that will be used as 'super-labels' for the rows and columns.

+#### row_label_scale and col_label_scale
+Pass in a scaling factor that can increase or decrease the size of row and column labels (as well as the font-size of the text).

+#### ini_expand
+Initialize the visualization in 'expanded' mode so that the sidebar controls are not visible.

 # Input Matrix Format

-# Clustergrammer.js JSON Format
+# Clustergrammer JSON Format
 Your network (called network_data here) must be in the following json format - make_clust.py and clustergrammer.py can be used to make a json of this format from a matrix given in tab separated format (see make_clust.py, which produces example_network.json from example_tsv_network.txt)

 ```